yeojz/otplib/internal/mutation/README.md

 So this directory is a standalone project instead:

-- It is excluded from the workspace by the `!internal/mutation` negation glob in the root `pnpm-workspace.yaml`, so it never enters the root install tree or the root `pnpm-lock.yaml`.
+- It is excluded from the root workspace by the `!internal/mutation` negation glob in the root `pnpm-workspace.yaml`, so it never enters the root install tree or the root `pnpm-lock.yaml`.
+- It is its own workspace root: the `pnpm-workspace.yaml` here carries its settings (the `qs` security override).
+That is the one settings home both pnpm 10 and pnpm 11 read for this directory, since pnpm 11 no longer reads the package.json `pnpm` field and neither version reads this file under `--ignore-workspace`.
+The root's `minimumReleaseAge` is not repeated here: pnpm 11 enforces it against a frozen install's lockfile, and a freshly pinned toolchain lockfile always has entries younger than the window.
+The Dependabot cooldown on this directory covers the same risk.
+- It carries no `packageManager` pin of its own, so it runs under whatever pnpm the root pins and needs no separate bump when the root moves.
 - It carries its own `pnpm-lock.yaml`, so the entire transitive tree is pinned and reproducible, and Dependabot keeps it updated like any other manifest.
 - Direct dependencies are pinned to exact versions. `vitest` and `typescript` are